 A storm surge warning is more than a head-up—it’s a crucial part of the Florida framework for public safety, especially during a hurricane.
 Understanding a storm surge warning can differentiate between a well-informed response and being too late.

-Paying attention to warnings about storm surge is critical.
-Storm surge is often classified as the “greatest threat to life and property from a landfalling tropical storm or hurricane.”
-For instance, in 2021, NHC data showed that more than 80% of hurricane-related deaths were due to flooding from severe storm surges, emphasizing how critical it is to heed warnings and prepare accordingly.
+Storm surge is often classified as the “greatest threat to life and property from a tropical storm or hurricane.”
+For instance, in 2021, NHC data showed that more than 80% of hurricane-related deaths were due to flooding from severe storm surges.
+This highlights how critical it is to listen to warnings, prepare accordingly, and take the recommended actions.

 Tools for Tracking and Preparing: Storm Surge and Hurricane Trajectory Maps